Covid-19 Safety Measures

 Getting Ready – Room Density:

 This is a very important measure and makes a big difference to ensure your guests and our safety, at the same time require your help and total understanding.
 We know that having all your family and/or friends with you celebrating in your room while you are getting ready is a lovely idea, but at this time it’s dangerous and very risky especially in close & small rooms with no ventilation and/or windows to ensure good airflow.
-To keep everyone safe we encourage you to pick one or two people you really want to be there with you helping while you are getting ready, these can be for example your parents, or maid of honor / best man, or so, but always having in mind that as more people are in the room with us the more dangerous it’s for everyone present (we included).
+To keep everyone safe we encourage you to pick just a few people you really want to be there with you helping while you are getting ready, these can be for example your parents, or maid of honor / best man, or so, but always having in mind that as more people are in the room with us the more dangerous it’s for everyone present (we included).
 Whenever it’s possible we will try to use outdoors for all kinds of group shots, so more people can join the photos, in many occasions there will be way more space and perhaps even better light for the shots.

 Dining & Speeches: